Until the River Winds Ninety Degrees West – 57th Venice Biennale Iraq Pavilion

 57th Venice Biennale

-The installation features 6 images from Hattom’s family album, images from Iraq in the 40s-60s, where she has digitally removed the people and supplemented them with descriptions of what is happening in the image.
+The installation features 6 images from Hattom’s family album, images from Iraq in the 40s-60s, where I have digitally removed the people and supplemented them with descriptions of what is happening in the image.
 The texts are based on family memories.
 Collaged onto landscape images from Australia.

 The clay objects and cloth are sculptural sketches of objects typically used in Mandaean rituals and ceremonies such as baptism and marriage.